Child Foster Care Licensing

 Respite care is short term care which gives parents a needed break from challenging behaviors of a child.
 It is not a separate foster care program.
 Respite care parents go through the same licensing process as other foster parents.
 Respite care is needed for children with developmental disabilities and for children with behavioral and or emotional problems.

-Foster Care Licensing Requirements
+Foster Care Licensing Requirements for Isanti County

 - You must live in Isanti County